stuerp/foo_midi/README.md

 ## Change Log

+v2.8.0.0, 2023-xx-xx, *""*

+* Major refactoring of the source code.
+* Tried to make the preferences page a bit more accessible to new users.
+* Moved the configuration of the VTSi plugin path to the preferences page.

 v2.7.4.4, 2022-11-21, *"I'm SoundFont of it"*

 * Bug Fix: The new scpipe32 and scpipe64 in the previous version had issues.
 Secret Sauce is back.